rito-aither/016_next-02_sample-todo/memo.md

 You can learn more at https://aka.ms/tsconfig

-ryotonegawa@trmac 016_next-02_msEngineer-todo % docker exec -it express-container /bin/sh -c "npx prisma init --datasource-provider mysql"
+@trmac 016_next-02_msEngineer-todo % docker exec -it express-container /bin/sh -c "npx prisma init --datasource-provider mysql"

 ✔ Your Prisma schema was created at prisma/schema.prisma You can now open it in your favorite editor.